 The more competitive universities may see a combination of Business Studies and Economics as too narrow.
-If you are thinking of choosing both these courses, please contact Mr Philpott at tphilpott@greshams.com.
+If you are thinking of choosing both these courses, please contact Mr Chart-Boyles: dchartboyles@greshams.com.

 IB Economics

 HEAD OF DEPARTMENT: Mr C Mack (cmack@greshams.com)